liubai01/LeetCode/src/001/Readme.md

 ### Solution description

-The trickiest part that the problem guarantees that there is only one solution for this problem.
+The trickiest part is that the problem guarantees that there is only one solution for this problem.

 The solution is: traverse the list and add each integer into a hash map at the same time.